dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

 The `--select` flag is mainly used to include or exclude specific exports.
 If you need to change these settings, you can use the following flags to override Export configurations:

 - `--export-as` &mdash; Defines the materialization type (table or view) for the Export.
 This creates a new export with its own settings, useful for testing in development.
-- `--schema` &mdash;  Specifies the schema to be used for the  materialized table or view.
+- `--schema` &mdash;  Specifies the schema to use for the  materialized table or view.
 - `--alias` &mdash; Assigns a custom alias to the materialized table or view, overriding the default Export name.

 Note that `--select` flag can't be used with `alias` or `schema`.